-- two members who represent agriculture - two members who represent sportsmen - two members who represent non-consumptive use - one member who is a locally appointed public official - one member from the U.S. Forest Service - one member from the Bureau of Land Management - two members of the public-at-large, who represent the general interests of the region - where applicable, one member who represents Native American interests
+- two members who represent agriculture - two members who represent sportsmen - two members who represent non-consumptive - one member who represents business interests - one member who is a locally appointed public official - one member from the USDA Forest Service - one member from the Bureau of Land Management - two members of the public-at-large, who represent the general interests of the region - where applicable, one member who represents Native American interests

-Members are appointed by the executive director of the Department of Natural Resources, in consultation with the director of the Division of Wildlife Resources, and may not serve more than two terms.
+Members are appointed by the executive director of the Department of Natural Resources, in consultation with the director of the Division of Wildlife Resources.
+Members may serve up to two, two-year terms.
 Each Division regional supervisor serves as the executive secretary for the RAC in his region, just as the Division director serves as the executive secretary for the Wildlife Board.